The Growing Demand for Captions and Subtitles in Today’s Media Landscape

 A girl sitting on the couch with tv remote pointed at the tv screen that has picture of tree branches and open captions

-Changes in the Way Program are Broadcast
+Changes in the Way Programs are Broadcast

 Another reason cited for turning on the captions is that it’s become harder to hear the dialogue in shows and movies than it used to be.